NUSGreyhats/welcome-ctf-2021/README.md

 Best CTF in August 2021!

+Refer to your team allocations [here](https://docs.google.com/document/d/1xSf6-o5pWJxXBMEMbOabLYGmPfY87qLdO5AMpPzwIDw/edit?usp=sharing)
+PM any of us if you have any questioons

 # For challenge creation

 - At least 3 challenges for each of the categories (Except OSint)